gregs1104/peg/README.rst

 The easiest way to make peg work is to create a $HOME/pgwork directory and let peg manage the whole thing for you::

-  # git repo setup example
+  # git repo setup example (you must be running bash)
   cd
   mkdir -p pgwork
   peg init test